 Travelers looking to volunteer in Sucre should be under no illusion that the experience will be easy, smooth sailing or even enjoyable.
 Placements can be frustrating, scary and difficult, with many tourists expecting to entice change, only to be met with unfair bureaucracy, minimal organisation and lack of funding.

 That being said, volunteering in Sucre can also be life-changing, fulfilling and amazing.
 If approached with careful research, an open mind, flexible nature and can-do attitude, working to help others will allow you to make positive impacts, build relationships, learn new cultures and discover the true spirit of a country; something that can not always be achieved as a tourist.

 While volunteering aims to improve the lives of individuals, it is the rippling effect throughout a community which shapes the future for generations to come.
 You may never get to witness the fruits of your labour, but remember, what may be a small change in your eyes can be life-changing to the receiver.

 At the end of the day, if you’re volunteering for the right reasons and with the right attitude, the benefits will be reciprocal.
 Leave your expectations at the door, listen to concerns, and look for the ways your individual experiences and skills can help to make a difference.

 Below we have listed some truly inspiring organisations to consider when traveling to Sucre

 Spanish schools that can help find you a volunteer placement include:

-You can also read Brigid’s personal experience volunteering with Inti Magazine, helping to improve the lives of Sucre’s working children.
+You can also read Brigid’s personal experience volunteering in Sucre, helping to improve the lives of Sucre’s working children.

 Please note that some volunteer organisations require a basic conversation Spanish level and a minimum commitment of 2 or more weeks, so make sure to check prior to committing.